Ireland lose to Raza-inspired Zimbabwe at World Cup

 Raza puts his hand up but Ireland short with bat

-Despite seeing West Indies fail to chase successfully earlier, Andrew Balbirnie decided he wanted to do the same in this game, and Ireland started well with the ball.
+Despite seeing West Indies fail to chase successfully earlier, Balbirnie decided he wanted to do the same in this game, and Ireland started well with the ball.

 Left-armer Josh Little, who impressed for Manchester Originals in The Hundred this summer, struck twice as Ireland continued their impressive powerplay record.